-The collapse of the two large iron ore mines and ADDAX, the large sugar plantation, coincided with the Ebola epidemic.
-Subsequent, reports on the operations of these companies revealed huge inefficiencies and corruption.
+The collapse of the country's two large iron ore mines and ADDAX, the large sugar plantation, coincided with the Ebola epidemic.
+Subsequent reports on the operations of these companies revealed huge inefficiencies and corruption.
 As in the past, the strong alliance between the ruling class and the management of these companies allowed their use as cash cows.
-As long as the cow was being fed by high international prices, it continued to provide milk - private plane, trips, advances for salary payments, free fuel for local elites, exceedingly high salaries for nationals with connections etc. When the price collapse occurred, many local and international companies holding long-term contracts with these companies went under.
+As long as the cow was being fed by high international prices, it continued to provide milk - private plane, trips, advances for salary payments, free fuel for local elites, and exceedingly high salaries for nationals with connections, for example.
+When the price collapse occurred, many local and international companies holding long-term contracts with these companies went under.
 Curiously, had the integration of these companies with the rest of the economy been greater, the result would have been catastrophic.

-The lesson here is the undiversified nature of the economy, combined with the dominance of the informal state where decisions are made, leave the country vulnerable to severe shocks even in the realm of the private sector.
+The lesson here is the undiversified nature of the economy, combined with the dominance of the informal States where decisions are made, leave the country vulnerable to severe shocks even in the realm of the private sector.
 This is the private sector's most direct link with fragility and instability.

-Resilience: What are the sources of sociopolitical and socio-economic strength and resilience, and where are the vulnerabilities?
+Resilience: Sources of socio-political and socio-economic strength and vulnerability

-The formal state draws strength from and can be weakened by, informal networks and cultural institutions that have a stronger influence over individual's behaviour through ethnicity, than the rules and regulations of the formal state.
-Decisions over appointments to positions of power are sanctioned by, if not originating from these "informal "networks that are in effect the institutions of the informal State.
-What is often labelled as informality is really these networks at work.
-The resulting inefficiency derives from the absence of transparency and thus opportunities for participants to be more informed when making decisions.
-Needless to say greed plays an additional key role in perpetuating the system.
-The national cake is shared only by those in the networks.
-Despite the collapse and near state failure of the country, the informal states continue to operate.
+The formal state draws strength from, and can be weakened by, informal networks and cultural institutions.
+These have a stronger influence over individual's behaviour through ethnicity than do the rules and regulations of the formal state.
+Decisions over appointments to positions of power, for example, originate from or are sanctioned by these networks that are in effect the institutions of the informal State; what is often labelled as informality is in fact these networks at work.
+Appointments are therefore made more on the basis of loyalty than of competence.
+Additionally, these tight networks lack transparency and are closed to outside information and influence when making decisions.
+Needless to say, greed plays a key role in perpetuating the system; the national cake is shared only by those in the networks.

-The resilience of the informal States since independence can be explained partly by the very limited attacks on their systems of operations, honed in over centuries of tradition and culture.
-The paradox is that attempts to integrate the systems through decentralisation have encountered difficulties, not from the Chiefs but from the authorities unwilling to give up (financial) control from the centre.
-The situation is complicated by the presence of branches of the formal states (District Councils) at the local level.
+Despite the collapse and near failure of the formal State, the informal States continued to operate.
+The resilience of the informal States since independence can be explained partly by the very limited attacks on their systems of operations, honed over centuries of tradition and culture.
+It is instructive that voting in general elections generally follows set patterns except in towns, where the influence of the informal State tends to be weaker.
+The paradox is that attempts to integrate the systems through decentralisation have encountered difficulties, not from the Chiefs but from the authorities unwilling to give up financial control from the centre.
+The situation is complicated by the presence of District Councils - branches of the formal State - at the local level.

-It is instructive that voting in general elections, generally follows set patterns except in towns, where the influence of the informal state tends to be weak.
-Rwanda seems to have had more success in integrating the informal state after the genocide through extensive education and communication after the war, while at the same time building new relationships between the informal and the formal state.
-To summarise there is resilience in the informal state but this is at the expense of resilience in the formal state.
-The persistence of informality, particularly in decision making, undermines transparency of action in the formal state, in turn encouraging a lack of progressive practices and depriving the state of the experience and advice available outside the informal network.
+To summarise, there is resilience in the informal States, but this is at the expense of resilience in the formal State.
+The persistence of informality, particularly in decision making, undermines transparency and accountability of action in the formal State, in turn encouraging a lack of progressive practices and depriving the state of the experience and advice available outside the informal network.